OlabodeAbesin/postcodeapp/readme.md

 symfony serve
 ```

-2. Test the API endpoints:
+2. Test the API endpoints (This can be done via postman or in a browser):

 Partial string match: